What does the will, pots and humility have to do with anything? I will unravel this a little bit further in today’s post.

 I find the will of humans very intriguing.
 When I speak of the will, I mean that of the rational soul, not animals or vegetation.
 You may or may not have experienced the following challenge in life, but have you ever dealt with anyone who had a strong view on something, and would never budge from it?
 Well, you can thank their will for that!
 The reason I find the will this intriguing is thus: the will is the faculty that consents to the good presented to it from the intellect, and in turn, can drive the intellect to pursue certain things it believes to be the good.
 If the will is damaged, or, poorly formed, and if nothing good is presented to it from the intellect, it can become near impossible to undo the damaging effects of this as time passes on.

 This we have all observed experimentally in our lives.
 Have you ever gotten into a discussion with friends that are non-believing, or non-Christian, and end up leaving more frustrated after the discussion was done?
 Did it almost seem like the individual dismissed everything you said, without any valid reason or opinion, and just remained stubborn?
 This is the consequence of a will that is fixed in it’s way.
 We have to really sit back and think why this is the case.
-This is ultimately the result of years, and decades of forming the will to act on what it believes to be the good based on the information available to it from the senses.
+This is ultimately the result of years, and decades of forming the will to act on what it believes to be the good based on what the intellects presents to the will through the senses.
 If we feed an individual certain information to the intellect, their wills be formed to what is presented to them.
 This can be very good, and very bad.

 Now, from the view of a Catholic, the only time it is good to conform your will to something is the will of God.
 Some may bark back and say, “Hey, you just said that we should be careful about what we conform our will to!”
 Yes, that is true.
 You see, the belief we have as Catholics is that God’s will is the only good will.
 That is a tough pill for many modernists, relativists, non-Christians, and non-believers to swallow.
 Why do we do this?
 Well, we have it on good authority that God Himself came down to earth 2000 years and told us to observe all these things.
 We believe in good faith to the testimony presented to us by the Apostles 2000 years on.
 Based on the information provided to the intellect, though we may lack full comprehension of the matter, and do not have first hand experience, we nevertheless have faith in their testimonies because the evidence, although it seems to good to be true, is still good to the will.